ga4gh-discovery/data-connect/SEARCHSPEC.md

 ### Phenopackets

 Phenopacket is a GA4GH approved standard file format for sharing phenotypic information.
-A phenopacket file contains a set of mandatory and optional fields to share information about a patient or participant’s phenotype, such as clinical diagnosis, age of onset, results from lab tests, and disease severity.
+A Phenopacket file contains a set of mandatory and optional fields to share information about a patient or participant’s phenotype, such as clinical diagnosis, age of onset, results from lab tests, and disease severity.

 #### Concrete Example

 Here is a detailed example of a directory full of Phenopacket files exposed as a single table via the Data Connect API.
 Each row corresponds to one Phenopacket.
 The table has two columns:

-*   **id**, the ID of that row’s phenopacket
+*   **id**, the ID of that row’s Phenopacket
 *   **phenopacket**, the entire contents of the Phenopacket as a JSON object

 ```